Samajavaragamana: Reception

-123telugu.com on reviewing the music of the soundtrack album wrote that "After a long time, here is a song that hits you with its tune, lyrics, and composition.
-Thaman is in his elements and his fusion of western touch to this classic song is just superb."

-Indiaglitz stated that "Thaman trods the difficult path with finesse, thanks to his unique sense of music.
-The way the tempo raises with Sid Sriram uttering the title of the song is an exercise in subtlety."

 Records

-The lyrical version of the song is the first Telugu song on YouTube to get 1 million likes and the first ever lndian lyrical music video to do so.
+The lyrical version of the song is the first Telugu song on YouTube to get 1 million likes and the first ever Indian lyrical music video to do so.
 The full video version of the song has over 203 million views and the lyrical version has over 239 million views on YouTube.

 The single also topped the Telugu music charts on many music-streaming services,especially on Amazon Prime Music, Gaana, JioSaavn, Spotify etc.

 Other versions

 Aditya Music label also produced a non-film single of the single with Shreya Ghoshal performing in Telugu language.
 It was released on 3 June 2020.
 The song was later released on 10 November 2019, in Malayalam with the same name for the film's Malayalam version, with Vijay Yesudas performing the song instead of Sid Sriram.

 On 18 November 2020, Aditya Music released in the Kannada version of the song with the same name with Sanjith Hegde performing the song.